 Proper spacing of potatoes depends on the type of gardening you’re doing and the type of potato that you’re growing.
 Larger potatoes naturally need more space.
 However, the general recommendation is that you plant each potato 12 inches apart to allow for ample growing space.
 Each row needs to be three feet apart.

-That’s not all you need to know about how far apart to plant potatoes, so keep reading to find out more about their growth and spacing.
+But there’s more to learn about how far apart to plant potatoes to optimize their growth.
+Continue reading to discover more about their growth and spacing requirements.

 Understanding Potato Plant Growth

-Their growth pattern is why you need to hill soil around the stems, continuing to keep them covered as they grow.
+This unique growth pattern necessitates “hilling” or mounding soil around the stems to keep them continuously covered as they develop.

 How do potatoes grow?